-- a.
-Two additional required studio courses: ART 204: Introduction to Drawing ART 214: Introduction to Digital Imaging - b.
+- b.
 Three studio art courses chosen in consultation with and approved by an art faculty adviser to constitute an integrated area of focus in studio art.
-This area of focus should include course work on both the introductory and advanced levels: - One advanced-level course chosen from the following: ART 304: Drawing Studio ART 306: Painting Studio ART 308: Sculpture Studio ART 312: Photography Studio ART 314: Digital and Time-Based Studio - Two additional elective courses, one of which might be the introductory course that serves as the prerequisite for one of the courses listed above. - c.
-Two courses in Art History - d.
+This area of focus should include course work on both the introductory and advanced levels:

+- 1) One advanced-level course chosen from the following:

+- ART 304: Drawing Studio

+- ART 306: Painting Studio

+- ART 308: Sculpture Studio

+- ART 312: Photography Studio

+- ART 314: Digital and Time-Based Studio

+- 2) Two additional elective courses, one of which might be the introductory course that serves as the prerequisite for one of the courses listed above.

+- c.
+Two courses in Art History

+- d.
 Two courses in Art Theory

 - e.
-One of the following two options for a senior capstone experience totaling 8 credit-hours: - The following two courses for the St. Mary's Project: ART 493: St. Mary's Project in Studio Art I ART 494: St. Mary's Project in Studio - Art II - Two 300- or 400- level art studio courses chosen in consultation with and approved by an art adviser.
-One of these courses must be selected from the following list: ART 304 Drawing Studio - ART 306 Painting Studio - ART 308 Sculpture Studio - ART 312 Photography Studio ART 314 Digital and Time-Based
+One of the following two options for a senior capstone experience totaling 8 credit hours:

+- 1) The following two courses for the St. Mary's Project:

+- ART 493: St. Mary's Project in Studio Art I

+- ART 494: St. Mary's Project in Studio Art II

+- 2) Two 300- or 400- level art studio courses chosen in consultation with and approved by an art adviser.
+One of these courses must be selected from the following list:

+- ART 304 Drawing Studio

+- ART 306 Painting Studio

+- ART 308 Sculpture Studio

+- ART 312 Photography Studio

+- ART 314 Digital and Time-Based Studio